 The second (and I’m sure fellow wheeley-folk will agree with me here), is the fact that the disabled are often viewed by *the powers that be* (aka. most governments and other officials) as a hindrance - in the sense that every piece of specialist equipment I require to maintain my health, every second of care I require to live a *normal* life - and whatever else we need - has to either be fought for or funded ourselves; this isn’t fair.
 Yes, sometimes we win, but the point I am trying to make is, if it’s needed, you shouldn’t have to fight for it.

 I fought for years to receive the 24/7 care I needed to live my life independently in my own home.
 Why?
 Because it’s cheaper to place me in residential care.
 It’s not that I have anything against such places, they’re just not for me personally.
 I want to live my life the way I choose, like anyone else.
 No one’s life should EVER be measured by what they cost to keep financially; disability is not a choice, it’s a fact of life.
 Quality of life and maintaining health (not just physical, but mental health too) - that’s what is important.
-If we start enabling disabled people, rather than viewing us as a financial drain, the vast majority can actually contribute positively to society.
+If we start enabling disabled people, rather than viewing us as a financial drain, the vast majority can contribute positively to society.
 We are now at a point where, disability does not have to mean restricted; with the correct things in place - very simple things (such as care & wheelchair access) - everyone can live an enabled life!

 do not grow as much as unaffected limbs.
 The majority of children with Arthrogryposis fall within the usual range of intelligence.